OpenMDAO/dymos/dymos/docs/feature_reference/phases/variables.rst

 `add_design_parameter`.

 States are defined in the ODE.
-Controls and design parameters, on the other hand, are optionally assigned to controllable parameters to the ODE.
+Controls and design parameters, on the other hand, are optionally assigned to controllable parameters in the ODE.
 Therefore, the method name to add a control to a phase is `add_control`.
 Valid options for controls and design parameters are as follows:

 .. embed-options::